raghavagps/sambinder/README.md

 unzip blastpr.zip
 unzip sam_models.zip
 ```
-For users who want to do prediction by using our SAMbinder package:
+# For users who want to do prediction by using our SAMbinder package

 cd to the “SAMbinder” folder which contains SAMbinder.py.
 This is the main code which is used to run machine learning and do prediction of SAM interacting residue in a given target protein.
 It allows users to do prediction using 5 different machine learning models.
 For more information, run:

 ```
 python3 sambinder.py -h
 ```

-Examples for users to do SAM interacting residue prediction.
+# Examples for users to do SAM interacting residue prediction.

 The input protein sequence for SAMbinder.py should be in fasta format.
 Please find the example in example folder.
 The following parameters are required by SAMbinder.py

 **COMMAND**